Tangible Assets: US Mint Pre-1933 Gold Coins

 US Mint Pre-1933 Gold Coins

-American gold coins from the early 20th century and later 19th century are a favorite for many collectors, due to the connection to our history.
-While these coins have been held by collectors and investors for nearly 100 years, they are among the mot widely recognized throughout the world.
+American gold coins from the late 19th and early 20th centuries are a favorite for many investors and collectors, due to the connection to our history.
+While these coins have been held by collectors and investors for nearly 100 years, they are among the most widely recognized throughout the world.

 1927 St Gaudens Double Eagle Gold Coin

-Pre-1933 gold coins from the US Mint were minted to standards defined by the Coinage Act of 1792.
-The Act defined and described three distinct denominations.
+Pre-1933 gold coins from the US Mint were minted to standards defined by the Coinage Act of 1792 and updated in 1849 and again in 1873.
+The original Act defined three distinct denominations, the larger $20 Double Eagle was defined in the updated Act.

 standard for coin gold during the era was 90% purity, or .900 fineness.
 This accounted for a significant amount of gold, while being alloyed with a small amount of more durable metals like copper for added strength for circulations.
 Each $10 gold eagle coin is minted with 0.4838 troy ounces of gold.

-• $5 Half Eagles – Defined with 123 6/8 grains of pure gold or 135 grains of standard gold.
+• $5 Half Eagle – Defined with 123 6/8 grains of pure gold or 135 grains of standard gold.
 Each $5 gold eagle coin is minted with 0.2419 troy ounces of gold.

 The California Gold Rush created a huge increase in the inflow of gold flowing into the U.S. Treasury, creating the need for a new denominations to handle the influx.
 The Coinage Act of 1849 authorized the production of the $20 Double Eagle, which was the largest denomination for a regular issue U.S. gold coin at the time.
 The Act also established the specifications for the $1 gold coin.